 4. Always assume that federal prosecutors already have the information that they ask you for

 This goes without saying.
-When the government issues a subpoena during a federal procurement investigation for government contract fraud, you must answer honestly and truthfully.
-Government lawyers are well aware of the theory to not ask a question that they don’t already know the answer to.
-During government contract fraud cases, the federal attorneys have virtually unlimited resources.
+When the government issues a subpoena during a contract and procurement fraud investigation, you must answer honestly and truthfully.
+Government lawyers are well aware of the theory of not asking a question that they don’t already know the answer to.
+During government contract fraud cases, federal attorneys have virtually unlimited resources.
 Chances are they already have search warrants with the information sought, have already interviewed other witnesses, or have obtained copies of emails from other witnesses.
 Therefore, you cannot hide documents or pick and choose what documents you want to provide to the government.

 5. Understand that you have constitutional rights

 This is the bedrock of the procurement investigation process.
 Although federal law enforcement agencies have wide latitude during the ‘investigation’ stage, a criminal defendant still has constitutional rights.
 As a potential target or defendant in government contract fraud cases, you must know what those rights are.
 Although you may not have a constitutional right to an attorney until formal charges are brought, you certainly have rights against self-incrimination during the investigative process ( this is where Miranda rights are given)

 The straightforward answer is no. As mentioned above, you have a right to be protected against self-incrimination.
 However, if you sign a plea with the prosecutor in a government contract fraud case, then you may have an obligation to tell all (depending on the contents of your plea agreement.)

 How does a plea bargain impact your future as a government contractor?